reductstore/reduct-cpp/docs/api_reference/ibucket.md

 }
 ```

 ### Remove

 You can remove a bucket by using `IBucket::Remove` method.

-{% hint style="warning" %}
+!!!warning
     When you remove a bucket, you remove all the data in it.
-{% endhint %}